ncgeib/pypret/README.md

 ## Notes

-This code is a complete re-implentation of the messy code used in our research.
+This code is a complete re-implentation of the (rather messy) code used in our research.
 It was created with the expressive purpose to be well-documented and educational.
 The notation in the code tries to match the notation in the paper and references it.
 I would strongly recommend reading the publication before diving into the code.

 As a down-side the code is not optimized and on many occasions I deliberately decided to go with the less efficient but more expressive and straightforward solution.
 This pains me somewhat and I do not recommend to use the code as an example for high-performance, numerical Python.
 It creates unecessarily many temporal copies and re-calculates many values that could be stored.

-Also, the code does not (yet) reflect the full scope of the paper.
-Some things will be implemented in the coming days or weeks, some will take a while longer.
+## Documentation

+The full documentation can be found at [pypret.readthedocs.io](https://pypret.readthedocs.io).
+The ``scripts`` folder contains examples of how the package is used.

-### Usage
+### Usage example
 The code is contained in the plain Python package ``pypret`` (PYthon for Pulse Retrieval).
 Point your PYTHONPATH to it and you can use it.
-At a later stage I may add a package for pip or conda.
-The ``scripts`` folder contains examples of how the package is used.

 The package contains many classes that are in general useful for ultrashort pulse simulations.
 The most iconic usage, however, is to simulate pulse measurement schemes and perform pulse retrieval:

 ```python
 import numpy as np